I.G. Policies Concerning Academic and Administrative Officers

 The following procedures shall guide the reappointment of department and graduate group chairs.

-- No department chair shall be reappointed under circumstances such that his/her total term shall exceed six years unless a review of his/her performance is made.
-Ideally this review should be combined with a review of the department, since an evaluation of an incumbent chair inevitably involves an evaluation of the department’s evolution during his/her tenure.
+- No department chair shall be reappointed under circumstances such that their total term shall exceed six years unless a review of their performance is made.
+Ideally this review should be combined with a review of the department, since an evaluation of an incumbent chair inevitably involves an evaluation of the department’s evolution during the chair's tenure.

 In the event that a full-scale review of the department is untimely or particularly inconvenient when a reappointment is being considered, a review committee, chosen by whatever formal mechanisms have been adopted by the school or department and accepted by the Dean, should be convened to evaluate the chair’s performance and recommend appropriate action to the Dean.
 In the event the department has no formal procedures, the following procedures should be used: